(Well, 10 would be predictable, wouldn’t it?)

 What makes me smile is that I am the last person who should be doing this stuff.

-I was your typical man – living in my head, out of touch with my body and emotions …. and even more out of touch with those of other people.
+I was your typical bloke – living in my head, out of touch with my body and emotions …. and even more out of touch with those of other people.

 I still have a way to go but I am defintely at ease in myself and my body.
 And so much more attuned and able to respond positively to the restless sea of thoughts, emotions, sensations that make up “me”.

-What I teach has all been tested on me – and countless others.
+What I teach has been tested on me – and countless others.

-This gives me the confidence to say that my stuff seems to work with people of every type!
+This gives me the confidence to say that my approach is likely to make a big difference to you too!

 I care about people who don’t get the chances others get.